What Is Cloud Hosting?

 Cloud hosting is capable of providing you with more system resources than any other hosting type since it relies on a bunch of small virtual servers rather than one large physical server.

-Since the amount of computing resources that you use can vary on a daily basis, cloud hosting companies employ a pay-as-you-go pricing model instead of a flat monthly or annual fee.
+Since the number of computing resources that you use can vary daily, cloud hosting companies employ a pay-as-you-go pricing model instead of a flat monthly or annual fee.
 In that sense, billing is carried out in a way similar to utility companies such as your electricity provider.
-With a pay-as-you-go service, you pay only for the resources that you have actually used.
+With a pay-as-you-go service, you pay only for the resources that you have used.

 Most cloud hosting providers calculate your resource usage by simply keeping track of the processing power, RAM, disk storage, and network bandwidth that you have consumed.
 Other providers, however, may monitor your usage in more abstract terms.
 This is most common with purpose-built cloud hosting solutions.
 For example, you may be billed based on the number of active users on your site or the number of requests that your application makes to the cloud-powered back end.